anebz/thesis/README.md

 ## tasks

-* [ ] merges are too small, why doesn't it merge bigger words
 * [ ] move \_\_init\_\_ to main folder, then import init or setting.py?
 * [ ] dropout only on one side? source_bpe -> source_dropout?
 * [ ] BPE improvement without dropout. comple t ely